Posted June 14, 2022 in Essential Oil Basics by Rocky Mountain Oils

-Best known for its relaxation properties, Lavender essential oil also offers some excellent anti-inflammatory benefits.
-Studies have found that Lavender can help ease the pain and swelling you may experience as a result of inflammation.
+Best known for its relaxation properties, Lavender essential oil also offers excellent anti-inflammatory benefits.
+Studies have found that Lavender can help ease the pain and swelling you may experience due to inflammation.
 In fact, one specific study found that participants had reduced knee pain after just one week of applying Lavender oil topically.

-Want to try some other oils for your muscle inflammation?
+Want to try some other oils for your acute or chronic muscle inflammation?
 Try these!

 When you get an infection in the respiratory tract, your body can call leukocytes (cells that fight off foreign substances) to that area.
 As a result, you may experience some inflammation as your body tries to fight off the infection and restore your health.
 If you experience painful side effects from respiratory inflammation, these essential oils may be able to help:

 Eucalyptus essential oil is well-known for its ability to help open up the airways and promote better breathing.
 But did you know that it can partially do this by easing the effects of inflammation?
-Eucalyptus possesses natural analgesic and anti-inflammatory properties, and when used in aromatherapy, it can help reduce symptoms associated with respiratory infections and inflammation, all while working with your body to help fight infection and support the healing process.
+Eucalyptus possesses natural analgesic and anti-inflammatory properties.
+Using aromatherapy can help reduce respiratory infections and inflammation symptoms while working with your body to help fight infection and support the healing process.

 While you may enjoy this herb in the kitchen, you will want to keep this essential oil around for any respiratory inflammation.
 Basil essential oil contains the compound 1,8-cineole, which has anti-inflammatory properties.
 1,8-cineole is well known for its mucolytic and spasmolytic properties, which means it can help break up mucus and ease muscle spasms.
 As a result, this compound and Basil essential oil can help control the inflammatory process and keep your airway clear.
 Basil also contains linalool, which has been shown to reduce swelling.